piotrwitek/typesafe-actions/README.md

 ## Motivation

-I wasn't satisfied with the API design in [redux-actions](https://redux-actions.js.org/) because of separate payload & meta map callback functions.
+I wasn't satisfied with [redux-actions](https://redux-actions.js.org/) with TypeScript because of separate payload & meta map functions which makes it not idiomatic when using with static typing.
+What I mean here is it will break your function definition type inference and intellisense in returned "action creator" function (e.g. named arguments will be renamed to generic names like a1, a2, etc... and function arity with optional parameters will break your function signature entirely).
-It doesn't allow for correct type inference when using TypeScript and it will force you to do an extra effort for explicit type annotations and probably result in more boilerplate when trying to work around it.
+It will force you to do an extra effort for explicit type annotations and probably result in more boilerplate when trying to work around it.

-The other common issue with `redux-actions` types and similar solutions are related to losing your function definition type inference and intellisense (named arguments and arity) in resulting "action creator" function which for me is unacceptable.
+---

+## Get Started

-As a bonus there is a convenient `type` static property on every action creator for common reducer switch case scenarios (can be used to narrow "Discriminated Union" type):
+> Important note: On every created "action creator" function there is a convenient `getType` static method for common reducer switch case scenarios like below (can be used to narrow "Discriminated Union" type just remember to add trailing `!` to strip undefined):
 ```ts
 const increment = createAction('INCREMENT');
 // const increment: (() => {